LilithSWE/First-CSS-SASS-assigmnent/README.md

-# ASSIGNMENT - CUSTOMER PROJECT - THOUGH COOKIE
+# ASSIGNMENT - CUSTOMER PROJECT - TOUGH COOKIE
 _"Front End Developer" student at Medieinstituet_
 ## WHAT I USED
 Built with: